EAT SMART, BUY LOCAL, BE LOBO!

-Students research the logistical aspects of planning and managing an event, while simultaneously organizing the Sustainability Expo & Lobo Growers’ Market event on campus.
+Students research the logistical aspects of planning and managing an event, while simultaneously organizing the Sustainability Expo on campus.
 The class receives guidance from local farmers, value-added producers, restaurateurs, market managers, produce distributors, and sustainable agriculture advocates.
-In 2018, students had the opportunity to visit the Santa Fe Winter Farmers’ Market, The Old Windmill Dairy, the Desert Oasis Teaching Garden, Sol Harvest Farm, Chispas Farm, and La Montanita Co-op Distribution Center warehouse, and to pack food club boxes for the MoGro mobile grocery at the Roadrunner Foodbank.
-We’ll also explore some local agri-tourism venues in the Albuquerque area.
+In 2019, students have the opportunity to visit the Santa Fe Winter Farmers’ Market, the Desert Oasis Teaching Garden, Sol Harvest Farm, Chispas Farm, the La Montanita Co-op Distribution Center warehouse, and to pack food club boxes for the MoGro mobile grocery at the Roadrunner Foodbank.

 The 11th Annual Sustainability Expo will be held April 18th, 2019 on Cornell Mall from 10:30am to 2:30pm.
 The event provides the university community with an opportunity to support local and sustainable small businesses.
 There will be farms selling fresh produce, herbs and starter plants; prepared-food and value-added vendors; and local artisans and musicians.
 Student and community groups will promote the values of sustainable living through numerous informational booths and informal “how-to” demos.

 Our program has also sponsored a 6- to 8-week series of markets during the fall semesters of 2012, 2013 and 2015.
-The autumn series of markets are managed by a student who has completed the SUST-364 Growers’ Market Practicum course.
+The autumn series of markets are managed by a student who has completed the SUST-364 Local Food Systems Practicum course.

 In the meantime, we want your input on how to improve the Sustainability Expo and future Lobo Growers’ Markets.
 Let us know which organizations, products or specific local producers you’d like to see on campus, and we’ll do our best to make it happen.
 We appreciate the feedback.